 - It is easier to edit code within a subdirectory.
 Since the code is usually all in the same filing system, it is easier to find and make changes or even move the code to another location within the primary domain.

 - Subdirectories are easier to track analytically because all information is in the same area.
 When comparing sites and looking at site usage, an analytics platform such as Google Analytics will amalgamate the data into one place.
 Search robots view subdomains as separate entities, so data comparison is parsed out based on each site.

-If you are new to website building or SEO, the recommendation is to stick to using subfolders/subdirectories until you feel confident in your architectural internet skills.
-After you have mastered subdirectories, you will have greater assurance and comfortability to decide which organizational scheme works best for your needs.
+Pro Tip: If you are new to website building or SEO, our recommendation is to stick to using subfolders/subdirectories until you feel confident in your architectural skills and technical SEO.